Top Social Media Platforms for Manufacturers

 LinkedIn posts go in front of all sorts of professionals: purchasers, engineers, and executive-level decision makers.
 Sharing thought-provoking and beneficial content makes a company look knowledgeable, which will make others more likely to purchase from them.

 Similarly, personal LinkedIn profiles can be used to build relationships with potential customers and clients.
 Sharing their company’s posts on their feed or in relevant groups leads to more impressions on people in the manufacturing industry.
-The Weidert Group writes that by doing this “you’ll essentially have a content promotion and customer recruiting army at your disposal!”
+The Weidert Group writes by doing this “you’ll essentially have a content promotion and customer recruiting army at your disposal!”

 Furthermore, LinkedIn has an advertising program that is “great for sending prospects to your landing pages” according to GuavaBox.